PixelsCamp/docs/HACKATHON.md

 The hackathon projects must be submitted through [TAIKAI's website][0].

-To register a new project for your team, log into TAIKAI using your __GitHub__ account.
+To register a new project for your team, log into TAIKAI __using your GitHub account__.

 Head on to the Pixels Camp Hackathon challenge page to create a project.